colehammond65/Focal-Point/README.md

-# 📸 Photo Gallery
+# 📸 FocalPoint

-A simple and elegant Node.js/Express photo gallery with admin panel for managing your image collections.
+A simple and elegant Node.js/Express photo gallery with admin panel for photography freelancers to showcase their portfolio and manage client galleries.

 ## 🚀 Quick Start